NazarZubyk/shpp.3-2.booksLibrary/README.md

 Edit `nginx.conf`:

 - Update paths for SSL certificates if necessary.
-- Replace `nazarzo.site` with your actual domain.
+- Replace `yourdomain.com` with your actual domain.

 ```nginx
 user nginx;